vvn-hsu/modoya/README.md

 ## License

-Created by Viv Hsu for HCI 584 at Iowa State University.
+Created by Vivian Hsu for HCI 584 at Iowa State University.